 Massage is a formidable healing tool that has a direct effect on skin, muscles, nerves, blood vessels, lymphatic system and your emotional wellbeing.
 There can be an instant positive effect on the body due to the stimulation and relaxation that massage provides.

 - Tension release and relaxation

 - Improved sleep

 - Stress and tension release

 - Removes waste from the body

 - Increased rate of healing.

-Registered dieticians are the food and nutrition experts with the training and credentials to translate the science of nutrition into practical and easy to follow advice.
-Here are some of the ways in which a registered Dietician can help you:
+Registered Dietitians are the food and nutrition experts with the training and credentials to translate the science of nutrition into practical and easy to follow advice.
+Here are some of the ways in which a registered Dietitian can help you:

-Improve health and wellbeing – learn to read nutrition labels / discover inexpensive healthy cooking / make smarter choices at work or when eating out.
+Improve health and wellbeing – learn to read nutrition labels, discover inexpensive healthy cooking and make smarter choices at work or when eating out.

-Support weight goals – tailored approaches to support weight change whilst still maintaining a balanced diet/evidence-based advice for sustainable change.
+Support weight goals – tailored approaches to support weight change whilst still achieving a balanced diet.